 On the 9th Day: Nut roast and don’t spare the trimmings

 It’s compulsory with me for Sarah Brown’s Cashew & Mushroom Roast to make an annual appearance.
 The recipe is a tried and tested cert and there is still room for variation by using sweet potato or celeriac instead of a mashed parsnip layer.
 This year I seasoned the mash layer with cumin and black garlic paste, piled it onto the roast mixture, topped with a layer of sautéed mushrooms and swaddled all in a pastry case before baking.
 Served, no stinting, with all the trimmings.
 I made a double amount of the roast mixture and so also made a nut loaf.
 Hot or cold this makes a great sandwich with some chutney or mustard – the veggie alternative to the leftover turkey sandwich.
-Pastry case, or bread though – not both, even at Christmas!
+Pastry case, or bread though – not both, not even at Christmas and not even in Lancashire!

 On the 10th Day: In praise of the potato